spikespaz-archives/archive-bundles/README.md

 I’m a Junior computer science student in a specialty school in Arizona.
 I am nearly entirely self-taught, I spend most of my personal time programming, and occasionally playing games with friends. **I value user experience, performance, maintainability and quality of code.
 I always try my best to write software the best way I know how to.** I try by best to make clean, concise source code that will subsequently be maintainable in the future.

 My favorite languages are D and Python.
 I have a love/hate relationship with JavaScript/CSS/HTML.
+I use preprocessors when it's convenient.

 My first real programming language was Java, with which I created my first Minecraft mod.
 I've since forgotten most of what I knew about it.